Search Knowledge Base by Keyword

-This article will cover how to create a contour map.
-The overview of contour map creation is defining an area to be analyzed, set your settings, and then exporting out your result.
+This article will cover how to use the Contour Map tool in Rithm.
+The overview of contour map creation is defining an area to be analyzed, adjusting your settings, and then exporting out your result.
 We recommend applying a debris filter before moving onto map creation.

 There are two methods for contour creation.
 First, by clicking on Add Surface after a debris filter has been run.
 Second, by clicking Contour Map under the surface tool and left clicking to define the area.

 Spacing Along Contour: Controls the interval distance between contour elevation labels.
 The more crowded the spacing, the more elevation labels will appear on and around your contours.
 The less crowded the spacing, the less elevation labels will appear.
 It is usually recommended to apply this setting somewhere in the middle of the bar as too many labels will make it harder to see your contours, while too little will make it harder to identify a contour’s elevation.

 Interval: Determines the elevation intervals between the contours and controls the total number of contours that will be created.
 This setting determines the distance interval at which new elevation contours are drawn.
 For example, if you want to track elevation change at a ¼”, then you would adjust this setting to .25”.
 For concrete slabs, we generally recommend lower values – fractions of inches and for non-concrete slab floors, we recommend trying higher values.

 Smoothness: Determines the number of segments used to draw the contour.
 If you want more precise contours, move the slider to the left.
 If you care about speed over accuracy, move this slider to the right.
 Contours for concrete slabs should use the most precise smoothness setting, while non-slab floors can use rougher, less precise smoothness values.